gnosis/gnosisvpn-client/ONBOARDING.md

 - **rentry.co** edit code

 in our [onboarding form](https://cryptpad.fr/form/#/2/form/view/xCsBTw3vv4fD8Dz3-IMGWwcUnjjNNy5j4-f6Q1xmlxo/).
-If you have trouble opening cryptpad, please try to open it in incognito mode.
+If you have trouble opening CryptPad, please try to open it in incognito mode.

 ### 4. Wait until your GnosisVPN user account is created [macOS]

-After someone picked up your public key and added it to our WireGuard servers you will find your assigned WireGuard IP at your **rentry.co** document.
+After someone picks up your public key and adds it to our WireGuard servers, you will find your assigned WireGuard IP at your **rentry.co** document.
 You will have to check your **rentry.co** document yourself after a reasonable amount of time.

 ### 5. Configure your hoprd node to allow GnosisVPN connections [macOS]